 Put the poblano peppers over an open flame to burn the skin, turning them with tongs to help flame all the corners and spots on the pepper.
 When all the skin is black, seal the peppers in a plastic bag so the steam will accumulate to help release the skin.
 Remove the charred skins using a napkin.
 Do not rinse the peppers; the flavor will be lost.
 Cut the peppers into strips, discarding the seeds, and set aside.

-pepper in the same way, if using, but dice
+the jalapeno pepper in the same way, if using, but dice

 very small without peeling or de-seeding.